clay/clay-kiln/docs/editing-components.md

 ### Reveal

-Fields may also have a special `_reveal` property, which allows you to hide or show the field based on some data.
+Fields (and certain input options) may also have a special `_reveal` property, which allows you to hide or show the field based on some data.

 ```yaml
 syndication: